-Swapsy acts as the platform where people who need US Dollars can connect directly with people who need Chinese yuan.
-They facilitate the connection and also a place that theoretically takes the risk out of such exchanges.
+Swapsy acts as the platform where people who need a foreign currency (US Dollars, UK Pound) can connect directly with people who need Chinese yuan.
+Swapsy facilitates the connection and theoretically takes the risk out of such exchanges.

-After I’ve set up my account and added my payment methods for both US dollars (via Paypal) and Chinese yuan (WeChat), I simply told Swapsy that I wanted Chinese yuan in the equivalent amount of US$50.
+After I set up my account and and added my payment methods for both US dollars (via Paypal or Zelle) and Chinese yuan (WeChat), I simply told Swapsy that I wanted Chinese yuan in the equivalent amount of US$100.

 Exchange rates are supposed to be based on the daily market rate.
 So far it seems fair to me, although you can double-check with online currency exchanges.

 Swapsy gives you the option to choose from an existing swap request, which is faster (immediate matching) and cheaper (.6% service fee) or you can start your own swap request (1.5% fee)

 Users have a monthly exchange limit of US$12,000 – which is way more than I would ever personally want transferred.
 But hey, maybe that’s your thing.

 Step 3: Choose Payment Accounts

 Swapsy gives me the option to transfer through either Paypal (USD & GBP) or through direct bank transfer via Zelle (USD).
 In my case, I chose Paypal and indicated that I would like payment of Chinese yuan to be received via WeChat.

 At this point, I make a contractual agreement to pay $100 via Paypal once I’ve been paired with one of the 10,000+ other Swapsy users for the exchange.